oli-d/nova/websockets/README.md

 * If you want to connect to a server, invoke ```WebSocketAdapter.connectTo()```

-Both methods require you to pass in the destination (either the one you want to connect to or the one you are accepting clients on) and return an ```Endpoint``` instance that you can use to send and retrieve messages.
+Both methods require you to pass in the origin (either the one you want to connect to or the one you are accepting clients on) and return an ```Endpoint``` instance that you can use to send and retrieve messages.